FPhillips27/ThisDayInStarWarsHistory/README.md

 The app runs in Rails and uses Bootstrap to ensure its design is responsive on all devices.

+###To Do
+Check GitHub Issues to find out what functionality is in the process of being added or improved.

 ###Testing
 Currently, the app is tested solely with acceptance tests run via Cucumber using the Capybara DSL.
 I plan to add Unit Tests at a later date using RSpec.